Sandybro9001/vast-oceans-notes/magic-item-log.md

 - Troll's Eye: Weilder get's +2 Strength and +2 Constitution
 - Dragon's Scale: Can cast [Dragon's Breath](https://roll20.net/compendium/dnd5e/Spells:Dragon's%20Breath) on self once per day, spell is limited to 3rd level and only deals cold damage.
 - Dragon's Eye: The wielder has truesight
+- Zod the Immortal: Once per day transforms into a balor.
+Monsterous Abilities are shared between the balor and the weilder.

 ### Save the Queen